chriss0612/const_closure/README.md

 <!-- The rest of this section comes straight from the crate docs from the source. -->

-This crate allows you to create types for representing closures in const contexts.
+This crate allows you to create types which represent closures in const contexts.

-To do this simply create an instance of one of the `Const{Fn, FnMut, FnOnce}Closure` with the associated `new` function.
+To do this simply create an instance of one of the provided closure helpers: `Const{Fn, FnMut, FnOnce}Closure` with their associated `new` function.

-This new function gets a the data to be captured (owned for `FnOnce`, `&mut` for `FnMut` and `&` for `Fn`) and the the function to execute.
+A closure helper instance gets the data to capture (owned for `FnOnce`, `&mut` for `FnMut` and `&` for `Fn`) and the closure function to execute.

-This function must be a `const fn` that gets the captured state (owned for `FnOnce`, `&mut` for `FnMut` and `&` for `Fn`) and a tuple representing the arguments of the closure.
+The closure function must be a `const fn` that gets the captured state (owned for `FnOnce`, `&mut` for `FnMut` and `&` for `Fn`) and a tuple representing the arguments of the closure.

-The closure returns the return value of that function.
+A closure helper instance returns the return value of the closure function.

-If you were looking for the `const_closure` macro, this was removed in favour of the new generic based approach as this is a lot cleaner and also more versatile.

 ## Example
 ```rust